 Refined Metals Corp.
 Announces Filing of Simard Technical Report

-/EIN News/ -- VANCOUVER, British Columbia, April 27, 2023 (GLOBE NEWSWIRE) -- Refined Metals Corp.
-(CSE: RMC) (OTC: RFMCF) (FRA: CWA0) (the “Company” or “Refined”) is pleased to announce that it has filed an independent Technical Report for the Simard NE Lithium Property (the “Property”).
+VANCOUVER, British Columbia, April 27, 2023 (GLOBE NEWSWIRE) -- Refined Metals Corp.
+RMC RFMCF CWA (the "Company" or "Refined") is pleased to announce that it has filed an independent Technical Report for the Simard NE Lithium Property (the "Property").
 The Technical Report recommends a two-phase exploration program on the Property, the first phase of which was announced by the Company on January 30, 2023.

 The Company holds its interest in the Property pursuant to a property option agreement which grants the Company the right to acquire an undivided 100% interest in and to the Property in consideration for completing a series of cash payments, issuances of common shares of the Company and exploration expenditures on the Property.
 For further details, please see the Company's news release dated December 21, 2022.